The idea of conducting an exit interview may seem like a matter of inconvenience to many.

 1. Choose the interview format

-- Through a face to face interview, you can show that you care about what the exiting employee has to say.
+Through a face to face interview, you can show that you care about what the exiting employee has to say.

+Nothing says goodbye as a warm handshake and a pat on the back.
 However, there's a downside to it.
 Not every exiting employee will likely feel comfortable with a face to face interview.
-Your exit interview is less likely to yield sufficient results if the employee doesn't actually want to be there!
+Your exit interview is less likely to yield satisfactory results if the employee doesn't want to be there!

 2. Know What Questions To Ask

 It is better to prepare beforehand and know what questions to ask instead of diving in with a bunch of unrelated questions that won't be any good for future analysis.
-But try to make the entire interview look unscripted or otherwise, the whole good vibe of the interview will go haywire.
+But try to make the entire interview look unscripted or otherwise, the whole good vibe of the meeting will go haywire.

 3. Know What Questions To Avoid